25benjaminli/25benjaminli/README.md

 Linkedin: https://www.linkedin.com/in/benjamin-li-613a16230/

-You can contact me via discord (Ben-L#0369) - thanks for visiting!
+You can contact me via email (25benjaminli@gmail.com) or discord (Ben-L#0369) - thanks for visiting!